studio-1b/CarPoolMashupPython/README.md

 4) server has a .nonblockingstart() method wich creates another thread, creates the socket on it, runs a loop listening basically moving socket code from main, to server.

-But I'm not working on this project anymore.
+But I don't plan on working on this project in future.
+It was fun, but there are no Web Servers that accept python as scripting language